 Each of these elements must be satisfied to ensure a successful recovery.

 A range of state and federal regulation protects employees against retaliation.
 Importantly, not all activities are protected.
-An employer is entitled to engage in adverse employment actions that are legitimate and that do not overstep the legal protections granted to their employees.
+Our Houston retaliation attorneys know that an employer is entitled to engage in adverse employment actions that are legitimate and that do not overstep the legal protections granted to their employees.
 For example, if a sales employee has insulted a long-time client, the employer may reasonably demote, suspend, terminate, or otherwise take action against said employee.

 What constitutes a protected activity?